Minimum eligibility to declare

 Note: UCB students are free to take lower-div courses elsewhere during the summer, but should have the courses approved by a major advisor or an L&S advisor (depending on the requirement you wish to fulfill) in advance.
 To take courses elsewhere during the academic year, students must officially withdraw from UCB for that semester.
 Students may not take courses at another school and UCB at the same time unless they receive special permission from L&S.

 To declare a double major, you must complete the Double Major Petition forms.
-These forms must be signed by an advisor in each department and then submitted to 206 Evans Hall.
+These forms must be signed by an advisor in each department and then emailed to the College of Letters & Science at email@example.com.
 Double Major Petitions can be downloaded from the L&S Web Site.
-Hardcopies are available in 206 Evans Hall and outside the Political Science Undergraduate Advising Office in 296 Barrows.
 You may declare both majors at one time or declare one major first and add the second major later.

 Are you adding Political Science as your second major?
 If you have not yet declared Political Science, you must attend a Major Declaration Session (see above).
 We will sign your double major petition at the end of the declaration session.
 Please note that the forms must be completely filled out before we can sign them.

-If you are already a declared Political Science major and are adding a second major, bring the forms to the Undergrad Office during office hours for review and signatures.
+If you are already a declared Political Science major and are adding a second major, contact the Undergrad Office during office hours for review and signatures.
 The double major petition can take several weeks for L&S to process (single major petitions take a few days), so be sure to submit it at least one full semester before your intended graduation date.